AP mode allows an ESP32 or ESP8266 to create its own WiFi so other devices can connect directly to it.

-In a way, the ESP8266 will act “like your home router”, except that your home router shares a connection (ADSL, fiber…) with connected devices.
-However, our ESP8266 will not share “anything”, it’s just an AP for devices.
+In a way, the board behaves “like your home router”, except that your home router shares an Internet connection with the connected devices.
+Our ESP32, however, does not share “anything”; it simply acts as an AP for other devices.
 This mode is called “SoftAP”.

 Create a WiFi Network